Living in an affordable beach house in Portugal is far simpler than you think! Read more to discover the cost of living in the Algarve.

 Expected transport cost in the Algarve

-Almost 66% of the population in the Algarve is part of the working-age category.
-This means that thousands of people between the age of 15 and 64 years have to travel.
+Almost 62.6% of the population in the Algarve is part of the working-age category.
+This means that thousands of people between the ages of 15 and 64 travel almost every day.
 If you’re frequently required to travel inter-city, renting a car for long-term use might be a good decision.

-Many locals prefer using the subway or taxis, and they’re great options too.
+Many locals prefer using the subway or taxis, which are also great options.
 Here’s a breakdown of different transport options:

 ExpensesCost